 Please submit your film or video if ALL of the following conditions are met:

-(2) it has a minimum duration of at least 2 minutes and a maximum duration of 31 minutes including credits
+(2) it has a minimum duration of 2 minutes and a maximum duration of 31 minutes including credits

 (3) the filmmaker(s) has secured permission to use all copyrighted and trademarked material (music, images, text sources, etc).